In this article

 Expense categories

-Here, list what business travel expenses are allowed and which ones aren’t to reduce out-of-policy spend for your organization.
+Here, list which business travel expenses are allowed and which explicitly aren’t to reduce out-of-policy spend.
 Organize this section so it’s easy for business travelers to find the information they need at a glance.
 Also make sure to include the process employees must follow to request and get approval for out-of-policy expenses.

 Entertainment

-This category covers meals, drinks, and other expenses accrued while entertaining clients on business trips.
-An easy way to handle entertainment expenses is to give travelers a daily meal allowance or a limit to stick to and then offer specific guidance on whether your company covers the cost of alcoholic beverages under the travel policy.
+This category covers meal expenses, drinks, and other incidentals accrued while entertaining clients on business trips.
+An easy way to handle entertainment expenses is to give travelers a daily allowance or per diem and then offer specific guidance on whether your company covers the cost of alcoholic beverages under your travel policy.

 Ground transportation

-Describe your company’s stance and policies on reimbursing travelers for ground transportation costs.
+Describe your company’s policy on reimbursing travelers for ground transportation costs.
 Can travelers expense Uber rides or rental cars?
 Are there any daily spending limits or restrictions employees should keep in mind?
 Do they need documentation to get reimbursed for expenses over a certain amount?
 The more details you can provide, the better.

 Phone use